Estimating the Mixing Time of Ergodic Markov Chains: Related work

 \section{Related work}

 \sloppypar Our work is largely motivated by PAC-type learning problems with dependent data.
 Many results from statistical learning and empirical process theory have been extended to dependent data with sufficiently rapid mixing \citep{yu1994rates, karandikar2002rates, gamarnik2003extension, mohri2008stability, mohri2009rademacher, steinwart2009fast, steinwart2009learning, me-cosma-nips, wolfer2018minimax}.
 These have been used to provide generalization guarantees that depend on the possibly unknown mixing properties of the process.
 In the Markovian setting, the relevant quantity is usually the mixing time, and therefore empirical estimates of this quantity yield corresponding data-dependent generalization bounds.

-So far, research has focused on the reversible setting, which naturally invites Hilbert space techniques and enables powerful results from perturbation theory.
-Although a wide class of chains is known to be reversible (such as random walks on graphs or birth and death processes), this condition is sufficiently restrictive as to exclude some natural and important applications.
-One such application involves MCMC diagnostics for non-reversible chains, which have recently gained interest through {acceleration} methods.
+Other applications include MCMC diagnostics for non-reversible chains, which have recently gained interest through {accelerations} methods.
 Chains generated by the classical Metropolis-Hastings are reversible, which is instrumental in analyzing the stationary distribution.
 However, non-reversible chains may enjoy better {mixing properties} as well as improved asymptotic variance.
 For theoretical and experimental results in this direction, see \citet{hildebrand1997rates, chen1999lifting, diaconis2000analysis, neal2004improving, sun2010improving, suwa2010markov, turitsyn2011irreversible, chen2013accelerating, vucelja2016lifting}.